Genocs/genocs-library-docs/content/en/library/distributed-tracing/index.md

 dotnet add package Genocs.Tracing
 ```

-> **Open Tracing migration to Open Telemetry**
+> **Open Tracing Migration to Open Telemetry**
 >
-> We have removed are Open Tracing and are complaint to the [Open Telemetry](https://opentelemetry.io/)
+> We have removed Open Tracing reference.
+The library is complaint with [Open Telemetry](https://opentelemetry.io/)
 > Library.
-We are in the process of upgrade naming convention of our library to Open Telemetry.
+We are in the process of upgrading naming convention of our library to Open Telemetry.
 Please stay tuned for the updates.
 >

 ## Dependencies